 Postman is a Chrome plugin and desktop application that helps you interact with APIs and see the output.
-We use it throughout our documentation to illustrate making authenticated requests with the Data Lens REST API.
+We use it throughout our documentation to illustrate making authenticated requests with the Geo-visualization REST API.
 Other similar tools are available, but we recommend Postman so you can better follow our examples.

 To install Postman, download it from getpostman.com.
 Depending on which platform you decide to install, launching the application will be different, but the interface will be the same.
 To understand more about how to use Postman, we recommend you read their official documentation.

 At the heart of Postman are collections, a group of individual requests and resources that form the API.
 Within a collection, resources can be organized into logical folders, and parameters such as authentication tokens received from one resource can be reused in others, making testing an API a more cohesive experience.

 We have created two files to help you experiment with the Geo-visualization REST API.
 An environment file that helps you set global variables for working with the Geo-visualization REST API, and a collection of ready-made API requests with responses from some API calls included in the requests.

 To import, click the Import button on the top black bar of the application, click Choose Files under Import File and select the two files downloaded from above.

 Set up Postman with your HERE Account Credentials